cdli-gh/conll2graphml/README.md

 - feed the POS tags to look out for from the command or a file, not in the script
 - period attribute from sheet should be optional
 - add text attributes from artifact metadata (use CDLI API when stand-alone or db or local dump for the online version)
+- add node metadata from sense entry in dictionary (When available, todo... )

   ### Nice to have
 - Extend the functionality of using POS/NE tag to some additional tags in MISC field (eg. commodity, profession, etc)